ianmackenzie/elm-geometry/CONTRIBUTING.md

 # Contributing changes

-If you _are_ interested in contributing changes to OpenSolid, please fork this repository and make a pull request with your proposed changes (although please open an issue first for major contributions before writing too much code, so we can discuss different potential approaches).
+If you _are_ interested in contributing changes to OpenSolid, please fork this repository, make a new branch in your fork, commit your changes to that branch and then make a pull request from that branch (although please open an issue first for major contributions before writing too much code, so we can discuss different potential approaches).
 As part of your pull request, make sure that you add yourself to the [AUTHORS](https://github.com/opensolid/geometry/blob/master/AUTHORS) file!
 Definitely reach out on the [Elm Slack](http://elmlang.herokuapp.com/) if you have questions (I'm **ianmackenzie**).